gao-hongnan/omniverse/_sources/computer_science/type_theory/05-typevar-bound-constraints.md

 -   `NDArray[np.float64]`
 -   `str`

-And if we can somehow tell our type variable `T` to take on any one of the 4 types above, then our job is done.
+And if we can somehow tell our type variable `T` to **_only_** take on any one of the 4 types above, then our job is done.
 This motivates the need for _constraining_ type variables to a specific set of types that support our desired operations (i.e. `+` operator).

 ## Constraining Type Variable